{

 Today and for the near future, these sectors require high-level skills in digital, advanced data analytics, and machine learning, and a workforce that is educated and flexible.
 Yet, one of the biggest obstacles is that data scientists with advanced degrees and training in match, statistics, and/or computer science and experience in data mining and data visualization are highly sought-after skills.

 Meanwhile, there is growing evidence of an emerging skill-shortage affecting the life sciences and MedTech industries.
 Several research studies point to the growing skills gap as one of the greatest challenges for these sectors.
-For example, one research study found that although 79% of respondents believe their company is “very well” or “reasonably well” prepared to build digital capability within their organization, only 22% of all respondents selected “recruiting top digital talent” as one of their top three priorities for better utilizing the data generated from connected medical devices.
+For example, one research study reveals 43% of healthcare industry professionals say a lack of specific digital skills and talents to be the most significant hindrance (GlobalData, 2023).

 Certainly, mergers and acquisitions can assist larger companies to recruit the technology and digital talent they need.
 However, partnerships and collaborations with workforce and staffing partners who specialize in the life sciences sector can also be instrumental in ensuring that an organization’s skills and talent strategy are successful.